Greenwich-Post.com—August 28, 2013

 Dr. Hannafin, director of Orthopedic Research at Hospital for Special Surgery and orthopedic director of the Women’s Sports Medicine Center at the hospital, co-founded the Sports Medicine Center with Dr. Lisa Callahan in 1997.
 At that time, the center was the first of its kind in the United States.

 “It is only fitting that Dr. Hannafin is the first woman to be elected president of the American Orthopaedic Society for Sports Medicine.
-She has been a leader throughout her whole career,” said Dr. Scott Rodeo, co-chief of the Sports Medicine and Shoulder Service at Hospital for Special Surgery.
+She has been a leader throughout her whole career,” said Dr. Scott Rodeo, co-chief of the Sports Medicine Service at Hospital for Special Surgery.
 “She was a world class athlete herself and one of the first women to complete a sports medicine fellowship, during which time she was the first woman to work with an NFL team as a fellow.
 Her combination of wisdom, skill and grace will lead the prestigious AOSSM to new heights.”

-Read the full story at greenwich-post.com.
+This story originally appeared at greenwich-post.com.